indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 Future Updates:
 ----
 - need to create custom scaledotproduct attention layer.
-- need to dynamic training loop for further optimised training compared to Adam or sgd.
+- need to dynamic training loop for further optimised training compared to Adam or sgdm.

 -----
 RNN Logic: